Canon 1D Mark II vs Panasonic TZ90

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the TZ90 has a lens built in, whereas the 1D Mark II is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 1D Mark II and their specifications in the Canon EF Lens Catalog.

 Concerning battery life, the 1D Mark II gets 1200 shots out of its NP-E3 battery, while the TZ90 can take 380 images on a single charge of its DMW-BLG10 power pack.
 As can be seen in the images above, the 1D Mark II has a battery grip built in.
 This facilitates image-taking in portrait orientation and gives it additional battery power.
+The power pack in the TZ90 can be charged via the USB port, which can be very convenient when travelling.

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 In case you want to display and compare another camera duo, just click on the right or left arrow next to the camera that you would like to inspect.
 Alternatively, you can also use the CAM-parator to select your camera combination among a larger number of options.